 You may already know that breast milk is the perfect food for babies, providing them with all of the vital nutrition they need.
 But did you know that breast milk can come in many different colors?
 Rest assured, most variations in breast milk color are normal, even if they might seem slightly odd at first.
 To help you prepare, we’ve pulled together some explanations of the different milk colors you might encounter on your breastfeeding journey.
 And remember, you are exactly what your baby needs, and while these days, weeks, and months breastfeeding may sometimes be challenging, you’re perfectly designed for the job!
-For some extra support, be on the lookout for our upcoming hands-free pumping bra!
+For some extra support, check out our new hands-free pumping and nursing bra!

 Colostrum, the very first milk your body produces, will be yellow in appearance.
 It is full of antibodies and infection-fighting white blood cells and can be a colossal kick-start to your baby’s undeveloped immune system.

 A study from 2013 revealed that roughly 70 percent of the cells in colostrum are leukocyte white blood cells.
 After the body produces a few rounds of this milk, the level of white blood cells drops to about 2 percent.
 If mom or baby gets sick, the white blood cell content spikes up again—sometimes as high as 94 percent!

 A review published in Advances in Nutrition found that breastfeeding babies might consume billions of leukocytes during times of illness.
 The mix of specialized cells fights pathogens directly by triggering the production of antibodies, marking known foreign bodies for removal, and preparing the immune system to fight sickness.

 According to Arizona State University professor and biologist Katie Hinde, Ph.D., a baby’s sucking creates a vacuum that allows some infant saliva back into the nipple.
 The mammary gland receptors interpret this “baby spit backwash” to determine if something is amiss that would require a change in the milk’s immunological properties.